A hierarchical loss and its problems when classifying non-hierarchically: Results and discussion

 \subsection{Yahoo Answers}

-Table~\ref{yahoo} reports results on the Yahoo Answers subset introduced by~\cite{zhang-zhao-lecun}.
+Table~\ref{yahoo} reports results on the Yahoo Answers subset introduced by~\cite{zhang-zhao-lecun}, which is available for download at \url{http://goo.gl/JyCnZq}.
 This dataset includes 10 classes (semantically, these are classes of interest groups); each sample from the dataset comes associated with exactly one of these 10 class labels.
-Each sample from the dataset consists of normalized text from questions and answers given on a website devoted to Q\&A. For the nontrivial hierarchy, we grouped the 10 classes into 4 superclasses.
-We embedded the words and bigrams (words are unigrams) into a 20-dimensional space, following~\cite{joulin-grave-bojanowski-mikolov} (the results display little dependence on this dimension).
-For training the classifier into only the coarsest (aggregated) classes, we embedded the words and bigrams into a 10-dimensional space.
+Each sample from the dataset consists of normalized text from questions and answers given on a website devoted to Q\&A. The space into which we embedded the words and their bigrams was 20-dimensional, while for training the classifier into only the coarsest (aggregated) classes, we embedded the words and bigrams into a 10-dimensional space.
+For the nontrivial hierarchy, we grouped the 10 classes into 4 superclasses: \begin{description} \item[1) Leisure:] Entertainment and Music, Society and Culture, and Sports \item[2) Newsworthy:] Business and Finance, and Politics and Government \item[3) Relations:] Family and Relationships \item[4) Science and Technology:] Computer and Internet, Education and Reference, Health, and Science and Mathematics \end{description}

 With only 10 classes and two levels for the classification hierarchy, Table~\ref{yahoo} indicates that training with or without the hierarchical loss makes little difference.